-This publication has been produced with the financial support of the Rights, Equality and Citizenship (REC) Programme of the European Union.
-The contents of this publication are the sole responsibility of the authors and can in no way be taken to reflect the views of the European Commission
+This project has been produced with the financial support of the Rights, Equality and Citizenship (REC) Programme (2014-2020) of the European Union.
+The contents of this publication are the sole responsibility of the STOP-SV partnership and can in no way be taken to reflect the views of the European Commission.